endless trails

 It's easy to confuse luck with skill in the outdoor casino.
 The truth is: We roll the dice every time we traipse trails, climb mountains, strap on a pair of skis and head into the woods.

 It's a lesson we've learned time-and-time again, and no one is immune.
 We ourselves have been lucky—falls and accidents minor instead of the tragedies they could have been.
 We've seen others get similarly lucky in precarious scenarios, even as we've seen misfortune strike indiscriminately, too, regardless of backcountry experience, athletic ability, or all the best kinds of "trail karma."
+The thing about luck is that eventually it runs out.

 It's something repeatedly covered in any legit Wilderness First Aid/Wilderness First Responder training: